Alvarenga20/finances-control/README.md

 Some of technologies that I used the most are:

-React
+-React
-React Router
+-React Router
-TypeScript
+-TypeScript
-Tailwind CSS
+-Tailwind CSS
-Chart.js
+-Chart.js
-Context API
+-Context API
-Firebase
+-Firebase

 Please, share your feedback with me